 - 4 large carrots , peeled and cut into 1 inch chunks

-- 4 tablespoons all purpose flour , or arrowroot powder, cornstarch or gluten free flour .
-Use the same amount.
+- 4 tablespoons all purpose flour , or gluten-free all-purpose flour/cornstarch

 - water , to make a slurry

-INSTANT POT INSTRUCTIONS (My Instant Pot is a 6 quart.
-If yours is a different size you will need to scale the recipe up or down accordingly).
+This recipe has been tested in a 6 quart Instant Pot.
+If yours is a different size scale the recipe up or down accordingly.

 - Add the remaining oil (or more water), and sauté the onions until golden.
-It's important to get a good colour on them because that's what adds lots of flavour.
-Once golden, turn off the Instant Pot and immediately add the garlic, stirring it in and letting it cook in the residual heat.
+It's important to get a good color on them.
+Once golden, turn off the Instant Pot and immediately add the garlic.
+Stir it in and allow to cook in the residual heat.

-- Add the potatoes, carrots, wine, soy sauce, broth, sugar and seasonings then give it all a good stir.
-Really scrape into the bottom to get the brown mushroomy residue off and into the gravy for extra flavour.
+- Add the potatoes, carrots, wine, soy sauce, stock, sugar, and seasonings then give it all a good stir.
+Really scrape into the bottom to get the brown mushroomy residue off.

-- Place the fresh herbs on top, place the lid on the Instant Pot and seal it, then set it to Manual (Pressure Cook on newer models), High Pressure for 15 mins.
+- If using fresh herbs place them on top, put the lid on the Instant Pot and seal it, then set it to Manual (Pressure Cook on newer models), High Pressure for 15 mins.

-- Once it's done, leave the pressure to release naturally.
+- Leave the pressure to release naturally.
 While waiting make a slurry with the flour.
-Add water to it gradually to make a lump free paste then add a little more, stirring constantly until it's pourable like cream.
+Add water to it gradually to make a lump-free pourable mixture.

 - Once the pressure has released turn off the Instant Pot, remove the lid, scoop out the herbs, and discard.